On the Water (magazine): Color printing

-New York and New Jersey edition
+New York and New Jersey Edition

 In March 2009, On The Water launched a New York and New Jersey edition offering coverage of the New York and New Jersey area.
 With the expansion, the subtitle "The Angler's Guide to New England" was shortened to "The Angler's Guide" on both issues and regionally identified on the cover.

+Mid-Atlantic Edition

+In 2023 the combined New York/New Jersey edition was renamed to the Mid-Atlantic edition, which expanded coverage to the Chesapeake Bay region, including the states of Virginia, Washington D.C. and Delaware.

+On The Water BASS Special Edition

+In February 2023, a new special edition issue was added called On The Water BASS, with the goal of spotlighting the Northeast bass fishing scene.
+The issue featured articles written by professional bass fishermen, interviews, and a focus on Largemouth and Smallmouth bass species.
+Additionally, a new section was added to the On The Water website with bass focused content such as articles and videos.

-Television
+Television & Video

 With the success of the magazine, On The Water began taping a complementary television show in 2002.
 Titled "On the Water: Fishing New England," the first season aired in 2004.
 It has since been renamed "On The Water TV".

 The show is filmed and produced by On The Water staff, covering both freshwater and saltwater fishing topics.
 Although the show features a wide range of fishing and locations, each episode is usually centered on a targeted species or specific location.
 The show will often feature guests with a certain expertise in the episode's topic, who provide informational tips and offer advice.